LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 ```
  [1]  TRUE FALSE  TRUE FALSE  TRUE FALSE  TRUE FALSE  TRUE FALSE
 ```
-Logical vectors can be used like an index to specify postions in a vector
+Logical vectors can be used like an index to specify postions in a vector.
+TRUE values will return that corresponding position in the vector being indexed.

 ```r